pacosalasv/DRH_Addons_Audit-Support/README.md

 ## Support policy

 This repository is a public support hub.
 Please do not post private account details, license keys, payment information, or confidential files.

+## Notes

+This add-on is source based, with no obfuscation, no binary-only content, and no external services.
+File access is used to scan installations, read manifests, compare snapshots, export reports, create installable packages, and import or export setup profiles.

 ## Where to post